Fredholm realizations of elliptic symbols on manifolds with boundary: Six term exact sequence

 \begin{proposition} The smooth K-theory groups of the zero calculus lead to the inner six term exact sequence

 which is naturally isomorphic to the outer, geometric, sequence and thus the zero calculus is `geometric', in the sense of the introduction. \end{proposition}

-\begin{proof} That exactness of the inner diagram follows from the known exactness of the outer diagram and the commutativity of the whole, so it only remains to show the latter.
+\begin{proof} The exactness of the inner diagram follows from the known exactness of the outer diagram and the commutativity of the whole, so it only remains to show the latter.

 We can fit the maps from Theorems \ref{0iso} and \ref{HtpyAway} into the diagram

 in which the right square clearly commutes.
 For the commutativity of the left hand square, note that the first map along the bottom is given by